-The Samsung Galaxy Note 5, Model SM-N920V (for Verizon) ranks well among popular Smartphones as the lowest SAR Smartphone with a Head SAR Level of only 0.21 W/kg (watts per kilogram averaged over one gram of tissue).
-However, there is a lot more to phone radiation safety than SAR levels alone!
+The Samsung Galaxy S10e, FCCID A3LSMG970F ranks well among popular Smartphones as one of the lowest SAR Smartphone in 2019 with a Head SAR Level of only 0.34 W/kg (watts per kilogram averaged over one gram of tissue).
+However to achive these low levels of RF exposure it is reqired to keep a distance of 15mm from the body.
+There is a lot more to phone radiation safety than SAR levels alone!

 Cell phones sold in the USA vary in terms of their Specific Absorption Rate or SAR, the Federal government’s measure of the maximum amount of microwave radiation absorbed by the head or body.

 The FCC requires all cell phones sold in the USA must not exceed a maximum SAR of 1.6 watts per kilogram averaged over one gram of tissue.
 Official documents show the FCC is under pressure from doctors and scientists who insist current guidelines are not enough.
 See Reassessment of Federal Communications Commission Radio-frequency Exposure Limits and Policies” (Proceeding Number 13-84).